newtwizard/newtwizard.github.io/_posts/2023-09-22-d100-things-a-monster-can-threaten.markdown

 I’ve been thinking lately about what monsters want.
 About what a monster is willing to do to get what it wants, and how high killing you is on that list, if you get in their way.

 I often put killing pretty low on the list, sometimes without even meaning to.
-I used to think this was a mistake, and tried to steer my instincts in away from that.
-I didn’t want to completely blur the line between a monster and another character.
-They needed to have a certain purpose.

-But I’ve learned a monster doesn’t need to kill you to remain a monster.
-It just needs to threaten something you care about.
+I used to think this was a mistake, but I've since embraced these kinds of monsters.
+A monster doesn’t need to kill you to remain a monster.
+It just needs to threaten something you care about, such as...

-Even if a monster doesn’t want to kill you (yet), it can still be a threat to…

 - Your stuff
 - Your time